Terry Ryan Biography

 Over the years Terry has had long-term contracts to create and instruct national dog training courses in several countries including Australia, through The Animal Welfare League of New South Wales, the Samsung Corporation in South Korea and the Formosan Animal Assistant Activities Association in Taiwan.

 Terry Ryan has been teaching in Japan since 1990, in the early days spending an average of six to eight weeks per year there.
 She was asked by the Japanese Animal Hospital Association to develop and teach a national certification program for pet dog class instructors which is on-going today.
-She consulted on the development of Japan’s first reward-based training center, the Animal Fancier’s Club.
+She consulted on the development of Japan’s first positive reinforcement-based training center, the Animal Fancier’s Club.
 In 1991 Terry was asked to design and implement a national Canine Good Citizen (CGC) program for Japan.
 She developed curriculum and classes as well as the ten-part test currently used today.
 Terry has arranged for more than twenty five instructors from seven different countries to help her by teaching their dog-related specialty courses in Japan.
-Terry still teaches on a regular, but not so lengthy basis, working for several different Japanese clubs and organizations.

-Terry is an award winning author.
+Terry is an award-winning author.
 She writes or has written for several national dog magazines including the American Kennel Club Gazette, Dog Fancy, Off Lead, and Clean Run Agility magazines.
 She has written over 300 articles on dog training.
-Her books and booklets include: Puppy Primer, 1990; Leadership Education for Anyone with a Dog, 1992, 2003; Games People Play… To Train Their Dogs, 1995; Life Beyond Block Heeling, 1996; The Toolbox for Remodeling Your Problem Dog, 1998; The Bark Stops Here, 2000; Outwitting Dogs, 2004; Sounds Good CD series, 2006; Textbook for instructors: Coaching People to Train Their Dogs, 2005, 2008.
-The Toolbox for Building a Great Family Dog, 2010.
+Her books and booklets include: Puppy Primer, 1990; Leadership Education for Anyone with a Dog, 1992, 2003; Games People Play… To Train Their Dogs, 1995; Life Beyond Block Heeling, 1996; The Toolbox for Remodeling Your Problem Dog, 1998; My Dog Can Do That, a board game co-authored by Ian Dunbar, 1999; The Bark Stops Here, 2000; Outwitting Dogs, 2004; Sounds Good CD series, 2006; Textbook for instructors: Coaching People to Train Their Dogs, 2005, 2008; The Toolbox for Building a Great Family Dog, 2010; Gamify Your Dog Training, 2017.
 Many of these titles have been translated into Japanese, Spanish and other languages.